tylerbishopdev/lesspress_wp/README.md

-## them.es Starter Full Site Editing (FSE) Theme
+## Lesspress - fast theme.

+Lesspress WordPres Theme eliminates almost everything that sucks for speed in common WordPress themes and is built so that sites do not inherently add back in all the stuff that sucks via plugins.
+It was built for blogs and publishers who rarely understand how they make their sites slow with just about every addition, settings change, etc. inside WordPress.

+## Please don't ruin my beautiful theme with plugins.

-**them.es Starter** is a WordPress Starter Theme built for the new Full Site Editing experience.
-Please note that the Source files are only recommended for WordPress Developers who are searching for a simple, solid, proved and tested **Full Site Editing Starter Theme** to build upon. **_Don't_ expect a ready-to-use WordPress Theme!**
+Lesspress is built for the new Full Site Editing experience.
+Please note that the Source files are only recommended for those looking for an experiment.
+This is a personal pet project and not something that is currently maintained or developed by an experienced development team Don't expect a bug_free WordPress Theme!

-If you want to see it in action or want to download a customized Theme for free, check out [https://them.es/starter-fse](https://them.es/starter-fse)
+If you want to see it in action or want to download it, I'll put the link here when it exists :|

 ## What's included?
-* WordPress Theme
+* Lesspress anti-Theme (works like regular theme only better)
-* Full Site Editing configuration: Templates, Template parts, theme.json and Sass Source files
+* Full Site Editing config: Templates, Template parts, theme.json and Sass Source files
-* webpack configuration
+* Webpack configured for simplicity
-* 2 Menus
+* 2 Menus that are cool

-## Task Automation
-This Theme comes with a built in webpack task automation.
-Sass files will be compiled if changed, vendor prefixes will be added automatically and the CSS will be minified.
-JS source files will be bundled and minified.

-* Prerequisites: [Node.js](https://nodejs.org) (NPM) needs to be installed on your system
-* Open the **Project directory** `/` in Terminal and install the required Node.js dependencies: webpack, Sass-Compiler, Autoprefixer, etc.
-* `$ npm install`
-* Run the **`watch`** script
-* `$ npm run watch`
-* Modify `/theme.json` (Global FSE settings for the block editor and CSS variables), `/assets/main.scss` and `/assets/main.js`

-## Technology
+## What's coming ... probably???

+In the process of building theme configs, or "dummy data" that are super-duper fast (but not yet available).
+I will link to once available.
+The goal with providing it will be so that no plugins are needed to do things that can be done without them.

+I'll also make the source files for my demo sites available for anyone interested in using it as a fully-loaded starter site.

+## Tech stuff u might wanna know
+Webpack, Sass, node.js ( npm install required for task automation)

+## Links to technology licenses

 * [Sass](https://github.com/sass/sass), [MIT license](https://github.com/sass/sass/blob/stable/MIT-LICENSE)
 * [webpack](https://github.com/webpack/webpack), [MIT license](https://github.com/webpack/webpack/blob/master/LICENSE)